MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 33
-Sometimes you have to use your authority to make a decision.
+Sometimes you have to use your authority to force a decision.
 People might not like it, they might even say "you said you wouldn't do that."
 This is the part of the job that isn't fun and shouldn't be.

 ---
 ### 34
-You may find your team isn't as advanced as you in technology, process, safety etc. Resist the urge to set "getting the team there" as your goal.
+You may find your team isn't as advanced as you in technology, process, safety, etc. Resist the urge to set "getting the team there" as your goal.

 ---
 ### 35